 I submitted an application for asylum to U.S. Citizenship and Immigration Services (USCIS), but recently moved because I couldn’t afford to live in the city anymore.
 How can I change my address?
 Is there anything else I need to do?

-If you are moving far away and you have already received a date and location for your asylum interview, you must also submit a request to reschedule your interview at an asylum office that is closer to you.
+If you are moving far away and you have already received a date and location for your local asylum interview, you must also submit a request to reschedule your interview at an asylum office that is closer to your current residence.
 You can do this by mailing a letter to the asylum office or field office where your interview is scheduled, explaining that your address has changed and requesting an interview date at a USCIS asylum office or field office that is more convenient.

 The address for the asylum office handling your case should be located on your interview notice.
 Online, you can find both a list of asylum offices and a list of field offices.
 You should make sure that your rescheduling request is received prior to your interview date.
 If that is impossible, you must make the request no later than 15 days after or else you risk the denial of your application.